 Before the end of the on-site visit a summary report will be completed.
 The following could be found in a Monitoring Summary Report.

-- a) A concern is a deficiency in program performance and may result in a finding if the concern is not corrected by the requested date in the Technical Assistance or Corrective Action Plan. - A finding is a deficiency in program performance based on material non-compliance with a statutory, regulatory, or program requirement for which sanctions or corrective actions are authorized.
-A finding depending on the nature may be immediately reportable to HUD, or invoke other sanctions as defined by 24 CFR 578, a Continuum of Care responsibilities.
+a) A concern is a deficiency in program performance and may result in a finding if the concern is not corrected by the requested date in the Technical Assistance or Corrective Action Plan.